vackosar/vackosar.github.io/_posts/2017-07-15-Restore-Missing-Punctuation-with-Keras-Convolutional-Text-Punctuator.md

 It achieved reasonable performance, such that I could use it in [an Android application for downloading and punctuating Youtube subtitles](http://vaclavkosar.com/2017/05/28/Youtube-Reader-Neural-Network-Android-App.html).

 ### Code
-The source code in on Github: https://github.com/vackosar/keras-punctuator
+The [source code](https://github.com/vackosar/keras-punctuator) in on Github:

-# YouTube Reader: Save Data Using Only Punctuated Captions
+## YouTube Reader
 ![Youtube reader](https://raw.githubusercontent.com/vackosar/youtube-reader/master/store/featured.png)

-Using the punctuator above I build this little Android app.
+Using the punctuator above I build this little Android app to save data downloading captions.
 Android app that uses neural network to punctuate YouTube video captions to be used with any text to speech software.

-I am publishing my Android app called Youtube Reader.
+I am publishing my Android app called YouTube Reader.
 It saves your mobile data, when you are interested only in what is being said in a YouTube video.
 [Source code](https://github.com/vackosar/youtube-reader)